 Do ever feel like you are the tug of war rope being pulled every which way to try to make everyone happy?
 Do you struggle to find a balance between kids, your spouse, volunteering, cleaning, and time just for you?
 If you are like me you can’t even make it to the bathroom by yourself and you walk around with half painted toenails because you don’t have an extra 5 minutes.

-As moms we naturally put EVERYONE and EVERYTHING before anything we do for ourselves.
+As moms, we naturally put EVERYONE and EVERYTHING before anything we do for ourselves.
 And let’s be honest there are not enough hours in a day to get everything done, so we go without taking care of needs or desires.
 Can I just tell you how many days I have gone without a shower because I just didn’t have time?
 Ok… So maybe I won’t tell you… 🙂 Getting time each day, even if it is 5 minutes, for ourselves is a must to escape mom funk!
 But how do we do find this time when we already feel pulled a million different directions?
 We learn to balance our time a little differently.

 Make a Planning Day

 Each Sunday night I sit down with my handy planner and look at the week ahead.
-Remember last post about planning with a purpose?
+Remember the last post about planning with a purpose?
 I think about the major things I want to accomplish that week.
 Some things could be: Declutter the playroom, deep clean the kitchen, clean out the garage, bleach the showers, etc. I write these things on various days that I will accomplish them.
 By doing this it helps me balance my time and find more “me time” in the week!

 Plan Where You Need to be this Week

 Write down your appointments for each day.
-Who has practice and when?
+Who has practiced and when?
 Write who has games, choir concerts, or band performances.
 Are you volunteering this week or have church commitments?
 Write those too!
 From there we start planning a little bit more!